-On March 2, 1942 took off from 7-Mile Drome near Port Moresby on a high altitude reconnaissance mission over Rabaul, encountering heavy anti-aircraft fire over Simpson Harbor.
+On March 2, 1942 took off from 7-Mile Drome near Port Moresby on a high altitude reconnaissance mission over Rabaul and encounters heavy anti-aircraft fire over Simpson Harbor.

-On March 3, 1942 at 8:00am, this Hudson departed 7-Mile Drome and landed at Horn Island Airfield likely, this movement saved it from being caught on the ground at Port Moresby which was attacked by Japanese aircraft that afternoon.
-In the afternoon, it departed Horn Island Airfield and returned to 7-Mile Drome at 18:15.
+On March 3, 1942 at 8:00am departs 7-Mile Drome and landed at Horn Island Airfield likely, this movement saved it from being caught on the ground at Port Moresby during a Japanese air raid in the afternoon.
+Later that afternoon, departs Horn Island Airfield and returns to 7-Mile Drome at 6:15pm.

 During 1945, a RAAF Searcher Team led by S/L Keith Rundle located the wreckage of a Hudson off Gasmata.
 Initially he (incorrectly) believed this may have been the wreckage of Hudson A16-126, locals advised that it crashed at the same time as Hudson A16-165.
 Though never being positively identified, it is believed by elimination to be the wreckage of A16-101.
 No human remains were found.
 After Hudson A16-126 was discovered May 8, 2008 it eliminated it as a possibility for this wreck, and further confirms this wreck is indeed Hudson A16-101.